Orford Music Award

 During the semi-finals and final, you will be invited to choose your first piece, and the jury will then choose other works from the list that they want to hear for up to about 20 minutes per candidate.
 The repertoire will be the same for both rounds.
 Please note that the entire program must be played by memory, except sonatas and contemporary pieces.
 The service of a collaborative pianist will be provided for all steps of the competition.

 Following the confirmation of your stay at the Orford Music Academy, you will be invited to send us the following audition materials by May 1, 2018:

 - A professional quality video recording (Uploaded on YouTube)

-Three works of various styles, which must include a work from the standard virtuosic repertoire.
+Two works of various styles, which must include a work from the standard virtuosic repertoire.
 They must have been recorded after July 1st, 2017.
 The applicant’s name and title of pieces must be clearly identified.
 Note that it is possible to use the same recording you used when you applied to the Orford Music Academy.

 Audition MaterialPlease post on YouTube per the following instructions:

 - Log into YouTube.
 To do so, you have to create a free account at: www.youtube.com

 - Select «Unlisted» (see the following video for more information about privacy settings on YouTube: https://www.youtube.com/watch?v=_j3pGmiKvxU#action=share)